JikesRVM/jikesrvm.github.io/RegressionTests.md

 title: Regression Tests
 ---

-Regression tests are run every day with Jenkins for IA32 and reports are sent out to the regression [mailing list](/MailingLists).
+Regression tests are run every day with Jenkins and reports are sent out to the regression [mailing list](/MailingLists).
 Both Jenkins and the machines are currently only accessible by the core development team.
-Jenkins tests on PPC will be added at a later date.

-[Look here](/UserGuide/TestingJikesRVM/index.html#x12-10400010) if you are looking for how to run our automated tests on your machines.
+[Look here](/UserGuide/TestingJikesRVM/index.html#x12-10400010) if you are looking for how to run the provided automated tests on your machines.

+Feel free to ask on the mailing lists if you're curious about our Jenkins setup.

 # PowerPC machines for development

-If you need access to a PowerPC machine for development (as opposed to regular regression testing), consider contacting the [GCC Compile Farm](http://gcc.gnu.org/wiki/CompileFarm).
+If you need access to a PowerPC machine for development, consider contacting the [GCC Compile Farm](http://gcc.gnu.org/wiki/CompileFarm).
 The GCC compile farm is an independent project that provides access to shared hardware for free software developers.

 All PPC machines that are available at the moment are 64-bit: